Large Language Models Leverage External Knowledge to Extend Clinical Insight Beyond Language Boundaries: MATERIALS AND METHODS

 \subsection{Knowledge Enhancement}

-We construct a comprehensive medical knowledge base that is generated from 53 textbooks of People's Medical Publishing House.\footnote{https://www.pmph.com/} These books are recommended textbooks for the majority of medical schools in China and their quality is well assured.
+We construct a comprehensive medical knowledge base that is generated from 53 textbooks of People's Medical Publishing House.
+These books are recommended textbooks for most medical schools in China and their quality is well assured.
 We split the content of each book into text pieces by leveraging the structure of the books.
-In total, we manage to acquire 68,962 pieces of text, and the average length of the knowledge piece is 130 tokens.
+In total, we acquired 68,962 pieces of text, with an average length of 130 tokens per text.

 To infer the correct answer to a question, both the questions and all candidate options contain critical information.
-In many cases, it is required to combine the question and the candidate option together to form complete context information.
+In many cases, it is required to combine the question and the candidate option together to form a completed medical context.
 Therefore, we concatenate each option $o_i \in O$ with its corresponding question $Q$, which serves as a query, to retrieve the most relevant pieces of knowledge $k_i$ from the knowledge base:

-where $q \mathbin\Vert a_i$ refers to the concatenation of the question with one option, $R_K$ represents the knowledge retrieval engine that returns the most relevant knowledge $k_i$ given $q \mathbin\Vert a_i$.
-To enhance the efficiency of retrieval, we employ BM25 \cite{retrieve-bm25-2009robert}, which is an extension of TF-IDF, as our retrieval engine.
-BM25 has been proven to have decent performance in retrieving examples for in-context learning in QA tasks, even better than sentence embedding-based approaches \cite{retrieve-bm25-2021rubin}.
+where $q \mathbin\Vert a_i$ refers to the concatenation of the question with one option, $R_K$ represents the knowledge retrieval engine that returns the most relevant knowledge $k_i$ given $(q \mathbin\Vert a_i)$.
+To enhance the efficiency of retrieval, we employ BM25, which is an extension of TF-IDF, as our retrieval engine.
+BM25 has been proven effective in retrieving examples for in-context learning in QA tasks, sometimes even better than BERT-based methods.\cite{retrieve-bm25-better}

-Therefore, for all five pairs of questions and options, we can collect 5 pieces of knowledge $k = \{k_1,\dots, k_5\}$.
+As a result, for all five pairs of question-and-option, we can collect 5 pieces of knowledge $k = \{k_1,\dots, k_5\}$.
 This strategy ensures that the retrieved knowledge is relevant to the context of the question and provides more concentrated and useful background knowledge.